Best Nurse Practitioner (NP) Programs in Mississippi | 2025

 • RN Licensure: Applicants must hold a current and unencumbered RN license.

-• Clinical Experience: A specified amount of clinical experience as an RN is often required, typically ranging from one to two years, depending on the program.
+• Clinical Experience: Depending on the program, a specified amount of clinical experience as an RN is often required, typically ranging from one to two years in the specialty concentration of your NP Program.

 • Minimum GPA: Many programs require a minimum GPA, often around 3.0, in undergraduate coursework.

-• Completion of Specific Undergraduate Courses: This may include courses in anatomy, physiology, Microbiology, and statistics.
+• Prerequisite Course Requirements: This may include courses in Anatomy, Physiology, Microbiology, Psychology, and Statistics.

-NP Program Costs in Mississippi
+Mississippi NP Program Costs

-Pursuing a Nurse Practitioner (NP) program in Mississippi is a substantial investment, involving various costs.
+Pursuing a Nurse Practitioner (NP) program in Mississippi is a substantial investment involving various costs.
 The key financial aspects include:

-• Tuition Fees: A significant portion of the educational expense, tuition rates differ based on whether the institution is public or private, and whether the student qualifies for in-state rates, which are typically lower.
+• Tuition Fees: A significant portion of the educational expense, tuition rates differ based on whether the institution is public or private and whether the student qualifies for in-state rates, which are typically lower.
 Tuition may be charged per credit hour or by semester.

 • Educational Materials: Budgeting for textbooks, medical supplies such as stethoscopes, and professional attire like lab coats is essential.